logo

 The "Mercury approach" involves a somewhat different experience and is more involved.
 This approach involves each party physically signing the document (or a signature page) in wet-ink in the physical presence of a witness.
 The signed page is in effect digitalized through either a scan or a photocopy of the signature which is then sent via email to the conveyancer.

-There is a broad consensus that the "Mercury approach" offers a less smooth user experience and more friction, something that is not good for the real estate agent.
+There is broad consensus that the "Mercury approach" offers a less smooth user experience and more friction, something that is not good for the real estate agent.
 On the other hand, some people might argue it is more secure as the application of the signature is done physically.
 In considering the security of both methods, agents should pay close attention to the fact that eventually (in the case of the Mercury approach) the signature is converted to digital form and sent over an email network.
 In addition, while you can carry out your own audit trail, forensic level data is not readily available for the regular user to make an informed assessment of the quality of the signature on the go.

 This is where good electronic signature platforms come in.
 At DocEndorse, all signatories are able to readily receive a detailed audit trail of the entire signing process.
 This audit trail tracks all changes made to the document, along with information on IP Addresses, email addresses, timestamp data, and device type.
-With this information readily available, any party to the deal can react swiftly to any potentially suspicious activity and make decisions on the go.
+With this information readily available, any party to the deal can react swiftly to any potential suspicious activity and make decisions on the go.

 Concluding